kaasknak/tsukihime/README.md

 Instructions can be found in Chapter 7 of the Readme.txt available in your installation folder.
 I might expand on the installer later to automate this or someone with more time and willpower could do it and send a pull-request.

+### The window is kind of small isn't it?
+Yes it is.
+If this bothers you you can change the settings so it opens fullscreen.
+ 1. Right click Tsukihime in Lutris
+ 2. *Configure*
+ 3. Click the *Game options* tab.
+ 4. Change *Arguments* to ´-s ./ --fullscreen´
+ 5. It should start the game in fullscreen mode now.
+Scaling and resizing seems to not work right now.
+If you find a way to make it work please inform me and I will adjust the instructions.
 ### Lutris failed to download onscripter!
 Oh dear.
 This means archive.org is down.
 Luckily onscripter is GPL licensed.
 You should find it among the releases in this repo.
 Download it and tell lutris to manually pick the file.